bverbist/angular1-jspm/README.md

 # Angular 1.x with jspm

 Other stuff used:
+* bootstrap
 * sass (css preprocessor) : node-sass used, so no Ruby install needed
+* anguler-ui-router
 * karma
 * jasmine
 * angular-ice ('iceUnit' test helper for angular code)